cimt-ag/data_vault_pipelinedescription/documentation/DVPD_Introduction_and_orientation.md

 ---------

-Data Vault Pipeline Description is a concept and syntax to provide a central data format, that can be used by all tools, needed and used during the design and implementation of data vault platforms.
+Data Vault Pipeline Description is a concept and syntax to provide a standardized document format, to declare all necessary metadata for fetching, parsing, hashing a data source and load it into a data vault model.

+It is provides as a common interface between all steps and tools, that are executed during the design and implementation of data vault models and loading processes.

 Even though it is generally an easy to use concept, the description of all provided elements and how to apply them needs some amount of words.
 Therefore the documentation is distributed